Solid Waste Division

 Municipal Solid Waste and Recycling will not be collected on certain holidays.
 Please refer to your Recycling Calendar for a list of those days.
-Collection will be one day late for the remainder of that week for all days.

 The MSW material collected is being disposed at Waste Management’s Alliance Landfill., and the SSR material is sent to Northeast Recycling Solutions.

 Please call (570)696-1133 if you have any Mercury Thermometers or Mercury Thermostats.